Straight and True: Reception

 On its debut on HBO, "Straight and True" had nearly 1.34 million viewers, ranking third in Nielsen Media Research's U.S. premium cable ratings for the week ending October 17, 2004.

 Alan Sepinwall praised the plot development in a 2010 review for HitFix: "...we see two huge leaps forward in reform campaigns being attempted on both sides of the law.
 Bunny finally manages to get Hamsterdam up and running by targeting the middle managers and not the grunts, while Stringer and Prop Joe unite most of Baltimore's major drug kingpins in their New Day Co-Op..."
 Sepinwall also observed "characters butting up against calcified, backwards thinking" in other subplots.
-In 2009, Simon Jeffery wrote a review for The Guardian analyzing characters' clothing choices, finding: "Clothes, for those high enough up the ranks, are important to the Barksdale crew," and: "On the non-unformed side, Carver's clothes become sharper, more fitted, more metrosexual as he moves up the ranks.
+In 2009, Simon Jeffery wrote a review for The Guardian analyzing characters' clothing choices, finding: "Clothes, for those high enough up the ranks, are important to the Barksdale crew," and: "On the non-unformed [sic] side, Carver's clothes become sharper, more fitted, more metrosexual as he moves up the ranks.
 His signature look is his police badge worn as a medallion."